 In honor of this day, I wanted to share this poem below, something I scrawled in my notebook one early fall day.
-I share these words with my hands pulled together at my heart — and the deepest of thanks to my humble teacher, the Tibetan monk Geshe Keslang Gyatso, for his extraordinary wisdom.
-This poem grapples with one of Buddha's most phenomenal teachings and something that Geshe Kelsang has taught extensively, emptiness, or wisdom teachings.
-And my mind's clumsy attempts to realize its liberating profundity.
+I share these words with my hands pulled together at my heart — and the deepest of thanks to my teacher, Geshe Keslang Gyatso, for his extraordinary wisdom.

 Sitting by the stream on Labor Day weekend.
 The water has stilled to a mossy green mirror.
 The crows caw in the forest to the right — that large segment of woods with its swath of trees cut away.